evxn/water-levels/README.md

 Describe an algorithm and its asymptotic computational complexity.
 The implementation should be done in Rust or TypeScript.

 Please deploy the web application to a web-server and provide us a URL, so that we can test it.
 Furthermore, please attach us a link to the repository (i.e. GitHub, GitLab).

+## Differences From The Original Task

+Conditions on landscape heights are relaxed.
+Negative, floating-point numbers and zero are also valid heights.

 ## Test Samples